CARRIER-project/v6-vertical-analysis/README.md

    ```

-3. All parties generate keys for communication and identification
+3. **All parties generate keys** for communication and identification

-- At TSE side - Generate Quantum safe and Quantum vulnerable public-priate key pairs for each party:
+- At TSE side - Generate Quantum safe and Classic public-priate key pairs for each party.
+You need to think about a password for you identity verification (example password: DataSharing!!!20200202) :

   - Configure the *genKeys_input.yaml* *(./TSE/input/)*, set **party_name: CBS** and back to *TSE* folder run: